Meet Our Veterinarians

 Dr. Kerr enjoys reading, camping, hiking, and spending time with her family outside of work.
 She and her husband abide by the law of twos—two dogs, two cats, two kids—to keep their lives crazy yet manageable.

-Dr. Leah Young, DVM
+Dr. Leah Young, DVM, DACVIM (Internal Medicine)

 Upon graduation from veterinary school, she performed a rotating internship at VCA South Shore Weymouth, followed by a one-year internship focused on emergency and critical care medicine at Massachusetts Veterinary Hospital in Woburn, MA.